arpege/Crypto-ICR-lab001/README.md

 The `test_client.py` file is a modified version of the regular server.
 This version send responses containing volunteers errors to test the reaction of the client.
 A bash script `run_client_test.sh` is used to make all client's calls.

-To run the server test suite :
+To run the server test suite:

 1. start the server `./test_client.py`
 2. run the test suite `./run_client_test.sh`

-Test case :
+Test case:

 1. Correct response message
 2. Incorrect response length